bictorv/chaosnet-bridge/doc/CONFIGURATION.md

 	Configures the firewall - see [FIREWALL](FIREWALL.md) for more info.

 ### LINKDEF:
 You can define links of two types: for whole subnets, and for individual hosts.
+Here, *LINKTYPE* is one of several possible link types, see [below](#linktype).

 - `link` *LINKTYPE* `subnet` *%o* *ROUTEARGS*